Yenthe666/auto_backup/readme.md

 ### 4.2 `list_db` parameter
 The backup module will only work when `list_db` is set to `True` (or is not configured).
 If `list_db` is set to `False` the Odoo instance will block looking for the databases and the module will fail.
 Make sure it is always on (or script a workaround).

+### 4.3 location of local odoo backups
+Odoo makes use of a user 'odoo' that has no home directory like a regular user.
+If you would <code>sudo finger odoo</code> you would notice it had a home directory under <code>/var/lib/odoo</code>.
+This location is writeable for your backups.
+If you're planning to write your backups on another location, you need to ensure that chosen location is accessible and writeable by the odoo user.

 ## 5. Bugs or problems
 Please post them here under 'Issues' and I will get back to you as soon as I can!